wandb/docs/docs/guides/integrations/prompts/quickstart.md

 A W&B Trace is created by logging 1 or more "spans".
 A root span is expected, which can accept nested child spans, which can in turn accept their own child spans.
 Spans can be of type `AGENT`, `CHAIN`, `TOOL` or `LLM`.

-When logging with Trace, a single W&B run can have multiple calls to a LLM, Tool, Chain or Agent logged to it, there is no need to start a new W&B run after each generation from your model or pipeline, instead each call will be appended to the Trace Table.
+When logging with Trace, a single W&B run can have multiple calls to a LLM, Tool, Chain or Agent logged to it, there is no need to start a new W&B run after each generation from your model or pipeline, instead each call is appended to the Trace Table.

-In this quickstart, we will how to log a single call to an OpenAI model to W&B Trace as a single span.
-Then we will show how to log a more complex series of nested spans.
+In this quickstart, you'll learn how to log a single call to an OpenAI model to W&B Trace as a single span.
+You'll also learn how to log a more complex series of nested spans.

 ### 1. Import Trace and start a Weights & Biases run

 Call `wandb.init` to start a W&B run.
 Here you can pass a W&B project name as well as an entity name (if logging to a W&B Team), as well as a config and more.
 See [`wandb.init`](../../../ref/python/init.md) for the full list of arguments.

-Once your start a W&B run you will be asked to log in with your Weights & Biases **[API key](https:wwww.wandb.ai/authorize)**.
+When you start a W&B run, you'll be prompted to log in with your Weights & Biases API key.
+You can find your API key on the **[Authorize page](https:wwww.wandb.ai/authorize)**.

 ```python